January means Veganuary and there have never been more people interesting in embracing a plant based diet.

 Warning - you'll leave hungry.

-12 Best Vegan Cookbooks For Beginners
+12 Of The Best Vegan Cookbooks For Beginners

 1. Asian Green: Everyday Plant-Based Recipes Inspired by the East